 - 4.1 Undertake appropriate training, updated every two years, in order to - be able to recognise signs of abuse and how to respond to them, including special circumstances such as child sexual exploitation, female genital mutilation, fabricated or induced illness - understand the assessment process for providing early help and intervention, e.g. WSCB thresholds of need - have a working knowledge of how the local authority conducts initial and review child protection case conferences and contribute effectively to these; and - be alert to the specific needs of children in need (as specified in section 17 of the Children Act 1989), those with special educational needs, pregnant teenagers and young carers. - 4.2 Ensure each member of staff has read and understands the school's safeguarding policy and procedures, including providing induction on these matters to new staff members.
 Induction training, must include the school's behaviour policy and the school's procedures for managing children who are missing education, as well as the staff code of conduct, and the child protection policy. - 4.3 Organise whole-school Safeguarding training for all staff members at least every three years.
 Ensure staff members who miss the training receive it by other means, e.g. by joining another school's training.
-The DSL must provide all staff members with safeguarding updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Link to access safeguarding training via Wirral Safeguarding Children Partnership (WSCP) is: http://wirralsafeguarding.co.uk/schools/ - 4.4 Keeping Children Safe in Education (2018) Part 1 has to be read by all members of staff; and for everyone working directly with children and school leaders and staff that work directly with children should also read: - Annex A - Staff code of conduct - Safeguarding Policy - Behaviour Policy - School Policy for children missing education
+The DSL must provide all staff members with safeguarding updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - 4.4 Keeping Children Safe in Education (2018) Part 1 has to be read by all members of the staff; and for everyone working directly with children, Annex A must also be read.
+Link with Wirral Safeguarding Children Board to identify appropriate training opportunities for relevant staff members and refer to the safeguarding issues listed in Keeping Children Safe in Education. - 4.5 Ensure the school allocates time and resources every year for relevant staff members to attend training. - 4.6 Encourage a culture of listening to children and taking account of their wishes and feelings in any action the school takes to protect them. - 4.7 Maintain accurate records of staff recruitment, induction and training.